Cycloclimbing.com

 • If you are looking into climbing some gravel roads, it might be well to look into a site like Mountain Bike in Piemonte or Liguriabike.it

 • Mountainbike site for the Imperia and Alpes-Maritimes regions (Ligurian Alps).
+Now also with some road cycling routes!

-• The classic resource Trento Bike Pages still has one of the most extensive archives of travelogues and cycling information from all around, but also very much on the Alps and the Pyrenées.
+• The classic resource Trento Bike Pages still has one of the most extensive archives of travelogues and cycling information from all around, but also very much on the Alps and the Pyrenees.